trustero/api/doc/receptor_v1/receptor.md

 <a name="receptor_v1-Finding"></a>

 ### Finding
-A finding is a set of evidence(s) collected from a service provider account.
+Finding is a set of evidence(s) collected from a service provider account.

 | Field | Type | Label | Description |